 Try some pie in the sky

-I can’t wait for this year’s tickets to go on sale, because this is top of my bucket list.
 London in the Sky hoists diners into the air for sky-high breakfasts, dinners and champagne receptions.
 It’s expensive – £50-250 – but, come on, you’ll never do anything else like it.
-Tickets go fast, so register your interest for this year’s batch now.
+Review here.
+GOOD FOR GROUPS.

 Abseil at Olympic Park